Nokciec/library-pwr-python/new_doc.md

 }

 /**
 Renews a book given its row.
-Postpones the deadline of book returning by adding 30 days to current date and setting is as a new dealine.
+Postpones the deadline of book returning by adding 30 daysto current date and setting is as a new dealine.
 Updates database.
 */
 void bookmanager::renewABook(int row)
 {